-Reflecting Radiative Heat vs Convective Heat Removal
+Managing Radiative Heat vs Convective Heat Removal

-Shiny, reflective surfaces (low-emissivity surfaces) are used in space stations (Figure 3) to reflect radiant heat from the Sun, thereby reducing excessive absorption.
+Aluminum surfaces (low-emissivity) are used within Multi-Layer-Insulation (MLI) in space stations (Figure 3) to limit radiant heat loss.
 In space there is no atmosphere, therefore no convection (movement of air).
-In space, all heat transfer is by direct radiative transfer between two objects facing each other.
+In space, all heat transfer is by radiative transfer between the MLI layers making it highly effective in preventing heat transfer.